 Thanks to my editor, Jennie Rothenberg Gritz, for cobbling together an appropriate movie review from my last few posts for my column at the Atlantic.
 She saved me a couple of hours of work that I don’t have this week.
 For this historian and history educator, the amount of coverage that this movie has received is incredibly encouraging.
 I’ve heard from folks from all over the country who have seen the movie and who have reported that audiences applauded at the end.
 They applauded even in places like Alabama and Mississippi. 🙂 Let’s face it, the release of this movie will be remembered as the most important event of the Civil War Sesquicentennial.
 If you are interested in reading more reviews and commentary, I highly recommend Donald Shaffer and Louis Masur.

 Thanks for reading this post.
-Scroll down, leave a comment and join the conversation if you are so inclined.
+Scroll down, leave a comment and join the conversation.
 Follow me on Twitter and join the Civil War Memory Facebook group for continuous updates and additional links to newsworthy items from around the interwebs.
 Stay up to date by subscribing to this blog’s feed.
 You can also check out my recently published book, Remembering the Battle of the Crater: War as Murder.